Restream/notify_custom_users/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 2.2.x and above.
+This plugin version is compatible only with Redmine 2.2.x and later.

 ## Installation